 Course and dissertation research unit registration must equal 72 units total.
 The student must complete with grades of B or better at least 48 units of work in history courses taught by the graduate faculty of The Claremont Colleges, including HIST 300 and Tutorial Reading courses but excluding research courses in the 400 range.
 If a student has completed graduate work in history at another institution, transfer credit for up to 24 units may be permitted.
-For requirements in American studies or European studies, see the appropriate sections below.
+View Current Course List or Search Course Archive.

 Transdisciplinary Course Requirement